PagueMob/interviews/frontend/README.md

      streetNumber: Int,
      neighborhood: String,
      complement: String,
-     cep: String,
+     zip: String, //minLength: 8
      city: String,
-     state: String,
+     state: String, //length: 2
      country: String
    )
    ```

- - Some information is not allowed to change when editing

-   - On UserInfo you only can change:
-     - `name`
-     - `website`
-     - `email`
-     - `telephone`
-     - `address`

-   - On Address, all information can change
+> Document numbers and Zip codes should **not** include special characters.

  - Login
    ```
    GET /auth
    ```

- - Register new user
+ - Register new contact
    ```
    POST /contacts
       body: Contact model
       response: the contact with a new field `id`
    ```

- - Get all users in a single request
+ - Get all contacts in a single request
    ```
    GET /contacts
      response: list of contacts
    ```

- - Get all users paginated
+ - Get paginated contacts (default values for page and size are 1 and 20, respectively)
    ```
    GET /contacts?page=<page_number>&size=<number_of_results_to_return>
      response: list of contacts
    ```

  - Edit a contact
    ```
    PUT /contacts/<contact_id>
-     body: the Contact model only with the fields that need to change
+     body: the entire contact model with modified fields
-     response: the updated contact
+     response: updated contact
    ```

  - Delete a contact
    ```
    DELETE /contacts/<contact_id>
      body: nothing
-     response: the deleted contact
+     response: 200/Ok
    ```